jito-foundation/restaking/docs/concepts/vault_program.md

 ## About the program

-The vault program manages the liquid restaking tokens (LRTs) and associated deposits.
+The vault program manages the vault receipt tokens (VRTs) and associated deposits.
 The program stores deposited funds and handles the minting and burning of tokenized stake.

 The vault program allows users to do the following:

-- Create LRTs (staked assets)
+- Create VRTs (staked assets)
-- Deposit assets and receive LRTs in return
+- Deposit assets and receive VRTs in return
-- Burn LRTs to withdraw assets
+- Burn VRTs to withdraw assets
 - Manage delegations to operators
 - Handle slashing events

-The vault program stores user funds and is responsible for the issuance and redemption of LRTs.
+The vault program stores user funds and is responsible for the issuance and redemption of VRTs.
 Funds do not leave the program under any conditions unless they are withdrawn by the user or a slashing takes place.

 ## Vault